liu650/uml-analysis/README.md

 # java-uml-diagram-generator

-CPSC410 project2
-Analysis Type: Static Analysis
+> Analysis Type: Static Analysis

 ---

+# Description
+Our project can generate a class diagram automatically from a given Java project to illustrate details in classes and the relations among them intuitively.

+> INPUT: any folder contains Java code, target class to demostrate its relations (optional)

+> OUTPUT: class diagram focusing on a single class

-# Motivation
+## Motivation
 To help programmers who get tired of drawing out the class diagram by hand, or people who want to intuitively and quickly visualize details in classes and the relations among them.

 ---

-# Description
-Our project can generate a class diagram automatically from a given Java project to illustrate details in classes and the relations among them intuitively.

-INPUT: any folder contains Java code, target class to demostrate its relations (optional)
-OUTPUT: class diagram focusing on a single class

 ## Implementation:
 => Use a java project as input